 Founded in 2015 to better serve the elderly, Veterans and the disabled, we guide families through the challenges of estate planning, elder law, Veterans benefits and special needs planning.
-We also provide services in Probate and Estate Administration, Guardianship, Guardianship for Minors and VA Compensation Appeals.
+We also provide services in Probate and Estate Administration.

 - Estate Planning

 Estate planning is a comprehensive process that addresses decision making of your assets and person in both life and death.
 Estate Planning often includes legal documents such as wills, trusts and advanced directives.

 Elder law is a comprehensive approach to ensuring an aging client has capable decision makers, the appropriate care they require and that they can pay their health care and living expenses.
 Elder law attorneys work with health care professionals create a holistic plan that meets an individual senior’s needs.

 Elder can include, but is not limited to the following:

 - Incapacity Planning (durable power of attorney, health care surrogate);

 - Long Term Care (Assisted Living and Nursing Home Medicaid);